-400 S Badour Rd, Midland, MI 48640

 Visitor Center Hours:

-Mon-Sat • 8 am-5 pm Sun & select holidays • 12-5 pm Closed Thanksgiving, Christmas Eve, Christmas, New Year's Eve and New Year's Day
+Mon-Sat • 8 am-5 pm Sun & select holidays • 12-5 pm Closed Thanksgiving, Christmas Eve, Christmas, New Year's Eve and New Year's Day Trail Hours:

-Trail Hours:

 19 miles of trails open year-round dawn-to-dark daily!

-Sign up to receive CNC's weekly enews!

-www.chippewanaturecenter.org

-Visitor Center

-Located near the confluence of the Pine and Chippewa rivers, Visitor Center features include:

-Ecosystem Gallery with hands-on exhibits of CNC ecosystems and a live reptile and amphibian exhibit River Overlook with spectacular views of the Pine River Wildlife Viewing Area to observe animals through one-way glass Nature Discovery Area with nature-themed activities, books and crafts Bur Oak Theater with short nature and history interpretive videos Nature Center Store offering nature-themed books, toys, gifts, eco-friendly items and more Dear Educator, We are looking forward to an amazing year filled with hands-on exploration and learning in the outdoors.
-We encourage you to look through this brochure and imagine what an hour or even a whole day of interactive, engaging learning could do to help science and social studies come to life for your students.
-Each of our programs is designed to support your classroom curriculum, and we're happy to adjust programs to meet your needs or the needs of your students.
-There are three different types of programs we can provide for you and your students: Field Trips - Bring your students to CNC for a half- or full-day experience.
+Sign up to receive CNC's weekly enews! www.chippewanaturecenter.org f Ecosystem Gallery with hands-on exhibits of CNC ecosystems and a live reptile and amphibian exhibit River Overlook with spectacular views of the Pine River Wildlife Viewing Area to observe animals through one-way glass Nature Discovery Area with nature-themed activities, books and crafts Bur Oak Theater with short nature and history interpretive videos Nature Center Store offering nature-themed books, toys, gifts, eco-friendly items and more Dear Educator, Next Generation Science Standards are here!
+Chippewa Nature Center is ready to help your students have an amazing experience learning about the natural world through field trips, self-guided visits or custom programs, including many that support the Phenomenal Science curriculum.
+Flip through these pages to find the perfect program to engage your students in inquiry-based science learning.
+Or, help social studies come alive with our hands-on historical programs.
+If you don't find the right fit, contact me to discuss customizing a program to meet your needs.
+There are three types of programs we can provide for you and your students: Field Trips - Bring your students to CNC for a half- or full-day experience.
 Our educators will work closely with your students to bring science and social studies topics to life.
 Hands-on activities will help them connect concepts learned in the classroom with real-life experiences they will remember.
-CNC at Your School - CNC educators will come to your classroom to deliver an engaging program on a variety of topics.
+CNC at Your School - Our educators will come to your classroom to deliver an engaging program on a variety of topics.
 We will fit our programs into your schedule and your classroom.
 Traveling Trunks - These special trunks provide the "stuff" for great classroom learning.
 You may check them out for